nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Namely, it runs Dijkstra's algorithm on the given WorldMap.

 This is done through both of its functionalities which need to be called together.
-`computeSource` runs Dijkstra's algorithm from the given starting country and expands outwards to all other countries, yielding the least distances to all other countries as well.
+`computeSource()` runs Dijkstra's algorithm from the given starting country and expands outwards to all other countries, yielding the least distances to all other countries as well.
-Then, `getToGoal` backtracks from the target country to trace the shortest path to the source country, in reverse order.
-Note that `getToGoal` returns an object of `MinCalcResult` type.
+Then, `getToGoal()` backtracks from the target country to trace the shortest path to the source country, in reverse order.
+Note that `getToGoal()` returns an object of `MinCalcResult` type.

 ![](documentationPics/logic.png)
-<div style="text-align: center;">Figure 3.3: Logic Sequence Diagram</div>
+<div style="text-align: center;">Figure 5: Logic Sequence Diagram</div>

-The breakdown as illustrated by Figure 3.3 is summarised below.
+The breakdown as illustrated by Figure 5 is summarised below.
-1. Firstly, `computeSource` calls `getVertexArray` which returns the list of all countries presently in the database.
+1. Firstly, `computeSource()` calls `getVertexArray()` which returns the list of all countries presently in the database.
 2. A `PriorityQueue` is then utilised which starts from the initial source country and expands to all other countries, returning the shortest paths across the entire network of countries, in other words the implementation of Dijkstra's algorithm.
-3. Then, `getToGoal` is a backtracking mechanism searching from the destination country back towards the country of origin, and the function eventually returns an object of `MinCalcResult` class.
+3. Then, `getToGoal()` is a backtracking mechanism searching from the destination country back towards the country of origin, and the function eventually returns an object of `MinCalcResult` class.

 #### 1.1.4.
 DataLoader class
-The `DataLoader` class reads in data from *flightData/time.txt* or *flightData/cost.txt* to create the vertexes and edges in `GraphList`.
+The `DataLoader` class reads in data from *flightData/time.txt* or *flightData/cost.txt* to create the vertices and edges in `GraphList`.
 Its main function is the `readData` or `readAltData` function which passes the relevant lines in *time.txt* or *cost.txt* to either `loadCountries` or `loadDistances` to create vertexes or edges respectively.